Rock and Roll Hall of Fame: Performers

 A nominating committee composed of rock and roll historians selects names for the "Performers" category (singers, vocal groups, bands, and instrumentalists of all kinds), which are then voted on by roughly 500 experts across the world.
 Those selected to vote include academics, journalists, producers, and others with music industry experience.
 Artists become eligible for induction 25 years after the release of their first record.
 Criteria include the influence and significance of the artists' contributions to the development and perpetuation of rock and roll.
 Block approval voting is used, with those nominees who receive the most votes being inducted, subject to a minimum of 50% approval.
 Around five to seven performers are inducted each year.

-In 2012, six additional groups, the Miracles, the Famous Flames, the Comets, the Blue Caps, the Midnighters, and the Crickets, were inducted as performers by a special committee due to the controversial exclusions when their lead singer was inducted.
+In 2012, six additional groups—the Miracles, the Famous Flames, the Comets, the Blue Caps, the Midnighters, and the Crickets—were inducted as performers by a special committee due to the controversial exclusions when their lead singer was inducted.
 "There was a lot of discussion about this," said Terry Stewart, a member of the nominating committee.
 "There had always been conversations about why the groups weren't included when the lead singers were inducted.
 Very honestly, nobody could really answer that question – it was so long ago ...
 We decided we'd sit down as an organization and look at that.
 This is the result."

 Early Influences

-Early Influences includes artists from earlier eras, primarily country, folk, jazz, and blues, whose music inspired and influenced rock and roll artists.
+Early Influences includes artists from earlier eras—primarily country, folk, jazz, and blues—whose music inspired and influenced rock and roll artists.
 Other notable artists that have been inducted as Early Influences include Bill Kenny & The Ink Spots, country musicians Jimmie Rodgers and Hank Williams, blues musician Howlin' Wolf, and jazz musicians Jelly Roll Morton and Louis Armstrong.
 After Nat King Cole and Billie Holiday in 2000, no one was inducted in this category until 2009, when rockabilly singer Wanda Jackson was selected.
 Unlike earlier inductees in this category, Jackson's career almost entirely took place after the traditional 1955 start of the "rock era".

 Ahmet Ertegun Award for Lifetime Achievement

-Formerly the "Non-Performers" award, this category encompasses those who primarily work behind the scenes in the music industry, including record label executives, songwriters, record producers, disc jockeys, concert promoters and music journalists.
-This category has had at least one inductee every year except 2007 and 2009.
+Formerly the "Non-Performers" award, this category encompasses those who primarily work behind the scenes in the music industry, including record label executives, songwriters, record producers, disc jockeys, concert promoters, and music journalists.
 Following the death of the Hall of Fame's co-founder Ahmet Ertegun, this award was renamed in his honor in 2008.